TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 ...

-// [1]: Here you have access to the context object, in this case it's just
+// [1]: Here you have access to the context, in this case it's just `{ userId }`,
-// `{ userId }`, which comes from the return type of the `middleware` function
-// declared in the previous step. export const editUser = authAction(input, async (parsedInput, { userId /* [1] */ }) => {
+// which comes from the return type of the `middleware` function declared in the previous step. export const editUser = authAction(input, async (parsedInput, { userId /* [1] */ }) => {
   console.log(userId); // will output: "coolest_user_id",
   ...